pengooseDev/goose_module/docs/npm_EN.md

 # 3. Writing Code

-This is the phase of implementing your idea into code! :)
+This is the stage to bring your ideas to life in code! :)
-Don't be too scared to create a "library" or a "module"!
+Don't be intimidated by the idea of creating a "library" or "module"!

-Creating a module means making frequently used code reusable, and deploying it so that anyone can easily use it in any project.
+Creating a module means making frequently used code reusable and publishing it so that it can be easily used in any project.

-Custom hooks you often use, utility codes, and various examples like below can all become wonderful modules!
+Examples of modules include:

-Data validation library: A collection of functions that verify whether input meets specific conditions Frequently used algorithms: A module containing algorithms like sorting, searching, etc.
+- **Data Validation Library:** A collection of functions to validate that inputs meet specific criteria.
-API request wrapper: A function that wraps certain API requests for easy sending UI components: Reusable UI components like buttons, forms, dialogs, etc.
+- **Common Algorithms:** Modules that include sorting, searching, or other algorithms.
+- **API Request Wrapper:** Functions that simplify sending requests to a specific API.
+- **UI Components:** Reusable UI components such as buttons, forms, and dialogs.

-It's simpler and cooler than you thought, isn't it? 🥳
+It's simpler and cooler than you might think! 🥳

-# 4. Add readme
+# 4. Writing the README

 Now it's time to document how to use your module!
-It's important to write clearly and kindly so others can easily understand and use your awesome code.
+Writing a clear and friendly README helps others easily understand and use your amazing code.

-The readme file should include the following:
+A good README should include:

-Module description: Briefly explain what problem this module solves or what functionality it provides.
-This allows users to easily understand the module's role!
+- **Module Description:** A brief explanation of what problem the module solves or what features it provides.
-Installation and usage: Detailed explanation on how to install and use this module!
+- **Installation and Usage:** Detailed instructions on how to install and use the module.
-Example code: Showing example code on how to actually use this module can be a huge help for users to understand. :)
+- **Example Code:** Sample code demonstrating how to use the module.
-API documentation: Document the functions or methods provided by the module, as well as their arguments and return values in detail!
+- **API Documentation:** Detailed documentation of the module's functions or methods, including their parameters and return values.

-Practicing good documentation helps decide how user-friendly your code is, and also greatly helps to improve your "collaboration skills" as a developer.
-Don't be too scared and give it a try! :)
+Good documentation not only makes your code user-friendly but also enhances your collaboration skills as a developer.

 # 5. Build

-If you're using Typescript or Babel, you need to go through the compilation process (build) and build your source code!
+If you are using TypeScript or Babel, you need to build your source code!

 ```shell
 > npm run build
 ```

-This command will create the built files in the lib folder in your project root, according to the tsconfig.json you wrote above.
+This command builds your project according to the tsconfig.json file and generates the built files in the lib folder at the project root.

 # 6. Deployment 🚀

-To distribute npm modules, you need to create an account at [npm](https://www.npmjs.com/)!
+To deploy your npm module, you need to create an account on [npm](https://www.npmjs.com/)!

-Once you've created your account, log in by typing the npm login command in the terminal :)
+Once you've created an account, log in via the terminal with:

-### npm login
+## npm Login

 ```shell
 > npm login